- The human papillomavirus (HPV) is a common infection in females and males.

 - Most HPV infections clear up by themselves without causing any problems.

-How did I get HPV?Genital HPV is spread through genital skin contact.
+Genital HPV is spread through genital skin to genital skin contact.
 Condoms are an important barrier to many sexually transmitted infections, but offer limited protection against HPV as they do not cover all of the genital skin.

-Because the virus can be hidden in a person’s cells for months or years, for many people it is probably impossible to determine when and from whom HPV was contracted.Close FAQ
+Because the virus can be inactive in a person’s cells for months or years, for many people it is probably impossible to determine when and from whom HPV was contracted.Close FAQ

-Should I be vaccinated for HPV?The best time to be vaccinated is before a person becomes sexually active.
+Yes.
+The best time to be vaccinated is before you become sexually active.
 Vaccination will not alter or treat any pre-existing HPV infection.

 No. There is no treatment for the virus.
-For most women, their immune system will clear the virus, similar to getting rid of a common cold.Close FAQ
+For most women, their body’s immune system will clear the virus, similar to getting rid of a common cold.Close FAQ

-Should I have a special test for HPV?HPV tests are available in Australia but are currently only subsidised by the government when used as part of a ‘test of cure’ for women who have been treated for a high-grade cervical abnormality.
-The HPV test is done to make sure the virus has gone from your body.
+HPV tests are available in Australia but are currently only subsidised by the government when used as part of a ‘test of cure’ for women who have been treated for a high-grade cervical abnormality.
+The HPV test is done to make sure the virus has been cleared from your body.